Mahmoud-Emad/Python-ini-configuration-parser/README.md

 ## Getting started
 <p>Clone this repo and follow the steps below</p>

-* You should install mypy for testing, or you can skip this step
+* You should install pytest for testing, or you can skip this step

 ```bash
     $ git clone Mahmoud-Emad/ini-configuration-parser